Best Habitat Upgrades for Ghost Shrimp

 Physical Exercise Recommendations for Ghost Shrimp

 Physical activity for Ghost Shrimp should reflect their moderate exercise needs and 5+ gallons build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Ghost Shrimp, effective exercise includes swimming space and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Watch for the fatigue cues — heavy breathing, slowing pace, resistance to continuing, lying down during activity.
 Ghost Shrimp fish with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Ghost Shrimp fish need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Ghost Shrimp benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Ghost Shrimp